Bachelor of Psychological Science

 Unit description:

-This unit is one of the four core second-year units in Psychology.
+This unit is one of the four core second year units in all Psychology degrees.
 The unit builds upon foundational level knowledge of the history and philosophy underpinning the scientific study of psychology introduced in PSYC1042 Psychology: History, Science and Application 1.
-The unit also complements other units at this level which explore in core perspectives that inform contemporary psychology (e.g., PSYC2112 Foundational Perspectives: Cognition, PSYC2122 Foundational Perspectives: Biological Bases, and PSYC2132 Foundational Perspectives: Lifespan Development) and includes a focus on the application of psychology to everyday lives.
+The unit also complements other units at this level that explore core perspectives that inform contemporary psychology (e.g., PSYC2112 Foundational Perspectives: Cognition, PSYC2122 Foundational Perspectives: Biological Bases, and PSYC2132 Foundational Perspectives: Lifespan Development) and includes a focus on the application of psychology to everyday lives.
 This unit is the second in a scaffolded series of units that, taken together, will facilitate the development of a comprehensive understanding of the skills and knowledge associated with research methods in psychology, the history and philosophy of psychology, and their contribution to the application of psychology.

 Learning Outcomes: